xuchen66/sphinx-emdocs/source/monitor-data-collection-in-the-fly.rst

 .. glossary::

    Abstract
-      We already routinely align movie frames using data collection so we can check images from time to time.
+      We already routinely align movie frames during data collection so we can check images from time to time.
 We did most directly using K2 camera computers.
 This works very nicely.
 However, there are still a couple things we feel missing.
       1) we need to see the defocus range and phase shift values computated and plotted out.
 2) we need to do this with no delay and without slowing down the data collection itself.